Tuesday, December 9, 2014

 MCZ 101, 26 Oxford Street, Harvard University

 The talk is free and open to the public.
 The meeting is readily accessible via public transportation.
 Parking is available in the Oxford Street Garage with advance arrangement, as described here, or (usually but not always) at spaces on nearby streets.
-Everyone is also welcome to join us for dinner before the talk (beginning at 6:00 PM) at the Cambridge Common, at 1667 Massachusetts Ave.
+Everyone is also welcome to join us for dinner before the talk (beginning at 6:00 PM) at Cambridge Common restaurant, on 1667 Massachusetts Ave.

 CEC meetings are held the second Tuesday of the month from October through May.
 The evening schedule typically includes an informal dinner (6:00 to 7:15 PM) followed by our formal meeting (7:30 – 9:00 PM).
 The latter begins with club business and is followed by a 50 minute entomology related presentation.
 Membership is open to amateur and professional entomologists.